Giant effective magnetic fields from optically driven chiral phonons in 4$f$ paramagnets: Spin-phonon coupling and coherent phonon dynamics

+where $K$ is the coupling coefficient and $\mathbf{L}=\mathbf{Q}\times\dot{\mathbf{Q}}$ is the phonon angular momentum, with $\mathbf{Q}=(Q_{a},Q_{b},0)$ containing the normal mode coordinates of the two orthogonal components of a doubly degenerate phonon mode, $Q_{a}$ and $Q_{b}$, in the $ab$ plane of the crystal. $\mathbf{m}$ is the magnetic moment per unit cell, which, for components perpendicular to the $ab$ phonon polarizations, is given by

-where $g_J$ is the Land\'{e} factor.
-The theoretical value of the prefactor in Eq.~(\ref{eq:magnetization}) for the $m_J=\pm5/2$ ground-state doublet is $g_{\pm5/2} = g_{J} \sqrt{J(J+1)} = 2.54$, which is reasonably close to the experimental value of 2.02 \cite{Thalmeier1977}, showing that there is some quenching of orbital angular momentum.
-We can now rewrite Eq.~(\ref{eq:spinphonon}) in terms of the magnetic moment, yielding
+where $g_J$ is the Land\'{e} factor, $\mathbf{e}_z$ is a unit vector along the $c$ axis of the crystal and $\Braket{n_{\pm J}}$ are Fermi-Dirac distributions describing the occupation of the ground-state doublet.
+The theoretical value of the prefactor in Eq.~(\ref{eq:magnetization}) for the $m_J=\pm5/2$ ground-state doublet, $g_{\pm5/2} = g_{J} \sqrt{J(J+1)} = 2.54$, is reasonably close to the experimental value of 2.02 \cite{Thalmeier1977}, showing that most of the orbital angular momentum is unquenched.
+Please see the Appendix for detailed derivations.